scala/docs.scala-lang/_tour/multiple-parameter-lists.md

 ### Example

-Here is an example, as defined on the `TraversableOnce` trait in Scala's collections API:
+Here is an example, as defined on the `Iterable` trait in Scala's collections API:

 ```
 trait TraversableOnce[A] {